 Islam and Christianity came from Judaism.
 Judaism, Islam and Christianity have Abraham as the common father figure.
 All three have many common prophets.
-There is even mention about Jesus Christ many times in the Holy Koran.
+There is even mention about Jesus Christ in the Holy Koran.

-The first (Hinduism) will grow absorbing ideas and concepts from everywhere and later [Christianity] will keep away from everything that is foreign to it.
+The first (Hinduism) will grow absorbing ideas and concepts from everywhere and later (Christianity) will keep away from everything that is foreign to it.
 What C.S.
 Lewis wrote is very true.

 Strength of Hinduism lies in its most amazing ability to adapt to different circumstances and different ages while maintaining its very strong continuity with the past.
 How does it do that?
-That is a billion dollar question.
+That is a billion-dollar question.

 Who is the founder of Hinduism?

 Nobody in particular.
 It is the research output of countless learned men called Rishis who were the scientists of the ancient age, through centuries.

 I believe anyone who search after truth is a Hindu.
 There is One and only God and One Truth.
 The very first book of Hindus named Rig Veda proclaim, "Ekam Sat, Viprah Bahudha Vadanti".
 (There is only one truth, only men describe it in different ways).